imjoy-team/ImJoy/docs/development.md

    return { "type": "imjoy/image", "data": {"src": "https://imjoy.io/static/img/imjoy-icon.png"} }
 ```

-ImJoy use postMessage to exchange data between plugins.
+ImJoy uses postMessage to exchange data between plugins.
 This means that for JavaScript
 plugins, objects are cloned during the transfer.
 If large objects are exchanged,
 if the created objects are not directly transferred.
 To enable that, you can
 add `_transfer=true` to your object when you return it.
 In the above